Skip to content

 file: prompts.csv

-Driftcut uses LiteLLM under the hood — any LiteLLM-supported provider works.
+Driftcut uses LiteLLM under the hood.
+Any LiteLLM-supported provider works.

 Set your API keys